huggingface/hub-docs/tasks/src/tabular-classification/about.md

 ## About the Task

 Tabular classification is the task of predicting a variable that can take limited number of values.
 This type of variable is called a categorical variable.
+Tabular classification models take a table of data as input and output a category.
+For example, input can be attributes of a customer (balance of the customer, their education status, or more) and output can be whether customer churns or not.
 There's three types of categorical variables:

 - Binary variables: Variables that can take two values, like yes or no, open or closed.
 The task of predicting binary variables is called binary classification.
 - Ordinal variables: Variables that have a ranking relationship among them, e.g. good, insignificant and bad product reviews.
 The task of predicting ordinal variables is called ordinal classification.